 The applicants will be selected for admission by the program director who is a faculty member.
 The program director will review each application and may consult with faculty members chosen by the applicants in order to secure their lab selection.
 The selected students cannot be assured that they will be assigned to the laboratories of their first choice, but every attempt will be made to match their specific interests.
 Upon selection or at the start of the program, the student will meet with the faculty sponsor and develop a research protocol.

-Each student participant will be paid a salary of $3,500.
+Each student participant will be paid a stipend.
 Students will be responsible for travel, meals, housing and other incidental expenses related to participating in the program.

 UConn Health houses a division of the University of Connecticut Graduate School, the School of Medicine and the School of Dental Medicine.
 Located in Farmington, just seven miles west of Hartford and midway between Boston and New York, UConn Health is built atop a hill with panoramic views of rural hills and the skyscrapers of Hartford.
 The school, set in a quiet suburban area, has all of its outdoor recreational opportunities and vestiges of small-town life, yet with the excitement of a city less than 10 minutes away.